 It will do the trick when you are starting out but can often become uncomfortable when worn over long lengths of time with heavy equipment.

 - Itchy without padding

-Leather camera straps are those most popular choice among photographers.
-They tend to meet all three key roles by being aesthetically pleasing, long lasting and extremely comfortable.
+Leather camera straps are the most popular choice among photographers.
+They tend to meet all three key roles by being aesthetically pleasing, long-lasting and extremely comfortable.

 Leather will conform to the contours of your body no matter the configuration and will likely be the last camera strap you will ever have to buy if you take care of it properly.

 Leather straps come in a multitude of colors and styles and usually contain a decent amount of padding for added comfort.
 The only downside to these straps is that they are some of the most expensive you can buy.
 They also retain heat, so if you are shooting on a hot day expect to sweat.

 - Extremely durable

 - Not ideal for outdoor elements

 Artisanal camera straps rely almost singularly on looks.
 These straps can be made out of anything from scarves, knitted cloth, or silk.
 They make you look good whether you are taken vacation shots or in the studio and you can always find one to fit your personal style.